mansurinaeem22/fintech-app-documentation/README.md

 ## 💡 Why This Documentation Matters

-Clear documentation in fintech systems:
+Effective documentation in fintech systems plays a critical role in:

 - Reduces transaction errors
 - Improves user trust